Two passengers disembarking the boat

 You can also take a boat to Lindøya, Gressholmen, Bleikøya, Nakkholmen, and Langøyene.
 All the island ferries are electric and have a capacity for 350 passengers.

-Subway closures due to upgrades
+Metro closures due to upgrades

 Check your journey